deriv-com/flutter-deriv-api/README.md

 ### B. Calling API methods

-You can invoke API calls with either using classes in the abstraction layer (like `Ping, Order, Advert,...`) or directly with API calls from `Base API` class.
+You can invoke API calls with either using classes in the abstraction layer (`Ping, Order, Advert, ...`) or directly with API calls from `Base API` class.

 #### Calling method by abstraction layer